Bullet catch: Method

 As is often the case with magic illusions, there is no single way the bullet catch is performed.
-The method used varies from performer to performer.
-The gun or the bullet is rigged in some way; in the simplest form of the bullet catch, the gun is made to fire blanks, and the target through which the 'bullet' passes is set to destruct using a squib.
-All the performer must do is keep the bullet in his or her mouth until ready to produce it.
+The method used varies from performer to performer, and the gun or bullet is rigged in some way.
+In cases where the bullet is marked by an audience member, the marked bullet is transferred to the performer through sleight-of-hand, or similar markings are made on another bullet by an off-stage assistant, who then transfers it to the performer.